-MS-ESS2-4- Develop a model to describe the cycling of water through Earth's systems driven by energy from the sun and the force of gravity.
+Performance e Expectation MS-ESS2-4- Develop a model to describe the cycling of water through Earth's systems driven by energy from the sun and the force of gravity.
 Science and Engineering Practices Disciplinary Core Ideas Developing and Using Models- Develop a model to describe unobservable mechanisms.
 ESS2.C: The Roles of Water in Earth's Surface Processes- Water continually cycles among land, ocean, and atmosphere via transpiration, evaporation, condensation and crystallization, and precipitation, as well as downhill flows on land.
 Global movements of water and its changes in form are propelled by sunlight and gravity.
-Crosscutting Concepts Learning Objectives Energy and Matter- • Within a natural or designed system, the transfer of energy drives the motion and/or cycling of matter.
+Crosscutting Concepts Learning Objectives Energy and Matter- Within a natural or designed system, the transfer of energy drives the motion and/or cycling of matter.
 TLW develop a model to make sense of a given phenomenon in which they identify the relevant components: Water (liquid, solid, and in the atmosphere).
 Energy in the form of sunlight.
 Gravity Atmosphere Landforms Plants and other living things TLW describe the relevant relationships between components, including: Energy transfer from the sun warms water on Earth, which can evaporate into the atmosphere.
 Water vapor in the atmosphere forms clouds, which can cool and condense to produce precipitation that falls to the surface of Earth.
 Gravity causes water on land to move downhill (e.g., rivers and glaciers) and much of it eventually flows into oceans.
 Some liquid and solid water remains on land in the form of bodies of water and ice sheets.
-Some water remains in the tissues of plants and other living organisms, and this water is released when the tissues decompose.
+Some water remains in the tissues of plants and other living organisms,

-Grade: 6th Content Area: Science for both energy from light and the force of gravity driving water cycling between oceans, the atmosphere, and land, including that: Energy from the sun drives the movement of water from the Earth (e.g., oceans, landforms, plants) into the atmosphere through transpiration and evaporation.
-Water vapor in the atmosphere can cool and condense to form rain or crystallize to form snow or ice, which returns to Earth when pulled down by gravity.
-Some rain falls back into the ocean, and some rain falls on land.
+T 1

+and this water is released when the tissues decompose.

+TLW use the model they created to account for both energy from light and the force of

+gravity driving water cycling between

+oceans, the atmosphere, and land, including

+that:

+Energy from the sun drives the

+movement of water from the Earth

+(e.g., oceans, landforms, plants) into

+the atmosphere through transpiration and evaporation.

+Water vapor in the atmosphere can

+cool and condense to form rain or

+crystallize to form snow or ice, which

+returns to Earth when pulled down by

+gravity.

+Some rain falls back into the ocean,

+and some rain falls on land.
 Water that falls on land can 1.
-Be pulled down by gravity to form surface waters such as rivers, which join together and generally flow back into the ocean.
-2. Evaporate back into the atmosphere.
-3. Be taken up by plants, which release it through transpiration and also eventually through decomposition.
-5. Freeze (crystallize) and/or collect in frozen form, in some cases forming glaciers or ice sheets.
-6. Be stored on land in bodies of water or below ground in aquifers.
-TLW use the model to describe that the transfer of energy between water and its environment drives the phase changes that drive water cycling through evaporation, transpiration. interacts with water in different phases and locations to drive water cycling between the Earth's surface and the atmosphere.
+Be pulled

+down by gravity to form surface

+waters such as rivers, which join

+together and generally flow back into

+the ocean.
+2. Evaporate back into the

+atmosphere.
+3. Be taken up by

+plants, which release it through

+transpiration and also eventually through decomposition.
+4. Be taken

+up by animals, which release it

+through respiration and also

+eventually through decomposition.
+5.

+Freeze (crystallize) and/or collect in

+frozen form, in some cases forming

+glaciers or ice sheets.
+6. Be stored on land in bodies of water or below

+ground in aguifers.

+• TLW use the model to describe that the

+transfer of energy between water and its

+environment drives the phase changes that

+drive water cycling through evaporation,

+transpiration, condensation, crystallization, and precipitation.

+TLW use the model to describe how gravity

+interacts with water in different phases and

+locations to drive water cycling between the

+Earth's surface and the atmosphere.